apnadkarni/blt/man/treeview.rst

     .tv open $id
     .tv close $id

-When an entry is opened, a Tcl procedure can be automatically invoked.
+When an entry is opened, a TCL procedure can be automatically invoked.
 The **-opencommand** option specifies this procedure.
 This procedure can lazily insert entries as needed.